 Although not a very common label, you're likely to see more and more biodynamic foods at your local grocery store in the future.
 If you're also participating in a CSA (community supported agriculture), inquire if they follow biodynamic practices.
 You'll be surprised at just how many do.

 Bottom line: Biodynamic is an evolution of the organic movement.
 Organic growing is great for the consumer, but not always best for the planet.
 Byodynamic farming looks after both the planet and the people.
 It's another way to know farmers and growers are using planet-friendly growing practices.
 If you're interested in reducing exposure to pesticides while also encouraging healthy-planet practices, biodynamic is the way to purchase.
-If you'd like to save your food dollars, stretch your budget and buy biodynamic produce that's most likely to contain the highest amounts of pesticides.
-Check out the Dirty Dozen list.
-Likewise, the Clean 15 is a list of produce with the lowest levels of pesticides, so buying conventional is likely fine.
+If you'd like to save your food dollars and stretch your budget, then choose biodynamic produce from the Dirty Dozen (foods with the highest amounts of pesticides) list, and buy conventionally grown versions from our Clean 15 (produce with the lowest levels of pesticides) list.